argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 * Invalid globs result in the whole rule being ignored.
 * If you add a rule that matches existing resources, these will appear in the interface as `OutOfSync`.

+## Resource Custom Label

+A custom label configured with `resource.customLabel` will be displayed in the UI (for any resource that defines it).

 ## SSO & RBAC

 * SSO configuration details: [SSO](./user-management/index.md)